 If you want to build a new home or renovate an existing property there are a number of considerations.

 You will need to use qualified service providers who can help you plan and undertake the building or renovation works.
 You will need a reputable builder who is licensed.
-Depending on the nature of the project, you may need additional providers to complete site inspections and to design your house or renovations.
+Depending on the nature of the project, you may need additional providers such as a draftsman to complete site inspections and to design your house or renovations.

 Before starting any building or renovation works, you will need to enter into a building contract with your chosen builder.
 You should seek professional legal and financial advice before entering into any contract.